 Over the past few weeks, you've likely been involved in annual planning sessions that are either focused entirely on digital initiatives, or at the very least, include a few smaller digital projects.
 Planning and goal setting is necessary, of course, but not always exciting.
 But New Year's Resolutions are a good way to put structure around your plans while giving them a jolt of energy to help carry you and your team through the next twelve months.

 As IT teams and business leaders look to advance their online, mobile and connected device presence in the year ahead, it can be hard to know what to prioritize and where to focus energy and resources.
 Identities, including those of employees, partners and customers, are emerging as the common element that enables all digital projects, from launching new mobile apps to ensuring data security in the cloud and fueling the Internet of Things (IoT).
 Identity and access management (IAM) offers the capabilities that drive digital business success, and it's becoming an increasingly strategic priority.

 The survey results pointed to how much progress businesses have made in implementing and using IAM functions to accelerate digital initiatives.
 In some cases, the results uncovered a misalignment between company focus and the elements needed for digital business success.
 Based on these insights, we've put together some IAM resolutions that'll help achieve the digital milestones that are critical to hit this year.

-To learn what these resolutions are, register for our webinar on January 19th at 11:00 am ET hosted by Ping CTO Patrick Harding and Michael Sanchez, Principal Technical Analyst at Sharp Healthcare (a Ping customer).
+To learn what these resolutions are, listen to the webinar replay hosted by Ping CTO Patrick Harding and Michael Sanchez, Principal Technical Analyst at Sharp Healthcare (a Ping customer).
 Join us as we discuss the resolutions that'll help you achieve your digital goals, programs that need better alignment with strategic priorities and the top areas of focus to improve cybersecurity.